nuwnian/AdmuseEasy/client/README.md

 ## Demo
 - [Demo Video Link Here]
-- [Live Site Link Here (if deployed)]
+- admuse-easy.azurewebsites.net

-## What surprised us?
+## The Main Idea
-How quickly non-tech users can create fun, professional ads with just a few clicks—and how much personality mascots add to the creative process!
+A tool that helps users create engaging and professional ad copy within minutes.
+The project enables individuals or small teams to generate their own copywriting content, while also adding creativity through the use of mascots.

 ---